 Insulin is given to children who are hospitalized.
 Insulin can often be stopped after several weeks once glucose levels return to normal after treatment with metformin.
 Children whose type 2 diabetes is not controlled by metformin and/or liraglutide need to take insulin.
 About half of adolescents with type 2 diabetes ultimately require insulin.

 A few children who lose weight, improve their diet, and exercise regularly may be able to stop taking the drugs.

 Low blood glucose (hypoglycemia) occurs when too much insulin or too much of an antihyperglycemic drug is taken or when the child does not eat regularly or exercises vigorously for a long period of time.
 Warning symptoms include confusion or other abnormal behavior, and children often appear pale and/or sweaty.

 To treat hypoglycemia, children are given sugar in any form, such as glucose tablets, hard candies, glucose gel, or a sweet drink, such as a glass of fruit juice.
-If children are unable to eat or drink, an injection of glucagon is given.
+If children are unable to eat or drink (for example, because they are confused, disoriented, are having a seizure, or are unconscious), an injection of glucagon is given.
 If untreated, severe hypoglycemia causes weakness, confusion, and even coma or death.

 In adults, adolescents, and older children, episodes of hypoglycemia rarely cause long-term problems.
 However, frequent episodes of hypoglycemia in children younger than 5 years of age may impair intellectual development.
 Also, young children may not be aware of the warning symptoms of hypoglycemia.
 To minimize the possibility of hypoglycemia, doctors and parents monitor young children with diabetes particularly closely and use a slightly higher target range for their blood glucose level.
 Continuous glucose monitoring systems can help children because they sound an alarm when glucose falls below a specified range.